Best Weighted Blankets for Hot Sleepers

 Best (Less-Expensive) Bamboo Weighted Blanket for Hot Sleepers

-ZonLi Cooling Weighted Blanket provides an additional, less-expensive bamboo blanket option.
+ZonLi Cooling Blanket provides an additional, less-expensive bamboo blanket option.
 Bamboo fabric can be quite cooling.
-It comes in a handful of size and weight options, as well as colors to choose from.
+It comes in a handful of size and weight choices, and this blanket is available in many colors.

 ZonLi’s blanket can technically be washed in a machine on a cold, gentle cycle, though it’s not recommended.
 To make maintenance easier, you can purchase a cover separately and secure to the blanket with the 8 loops sewn around the border.